 AI For Ceiling Leak Calls

-iando.ai answers ceiling stain, dripping ceiling, sagging drywall, roof leak, pipe leak, HVAC drain, tenant, and property manager water calls 24/7 so urgent callers hear a prepared next step before they keep shopping.
+iando.ai answers ceiling stain, active drip, sagging drywall, roof leak, pipe leak, HVAC drain, tenant, owner, and property manager water calls 24/7 so urgent callers get source-aware intake, a credible next step, and a reason to stop shopping.

-Built for water damage restoration, roofing, plumbing, HVAC, mold, drywall, and property management service teams where the first answer needs to capture source clues, avoid unsafe promises, and create a believable dispatch or callback path.
+Built for water damage restoration, roofing, plumbing, HVAC, mold, drywall, and property management service teams where the first answer has to capture active water, photos, access, trade clues, and staff-only concerns without making unsafe promises.

-Edit call volume, buyer intent, 25% lift, and average first response or repair value.
+Edit call volume, qualified intent, 25% lift, and average first response or repair value.

 Planning model only.
 Replace with call logs, after hours mix, active-drip share, roof versus plumbing source mix, photo availability, ceiling material, tenant or owner pressure, crew capacity, referral value, and actual close rates.